nvim-focus/focus.nvim/README.md

 👁️ Currently focussed split/window automagically maximised to the perfect viewing size according to golden ratio

-🏃 Move to existing windows or else create new splits automatically - single command for each direction + can specify a file to open
+🏃 Move to existing windows or else create new splits automatically - single command + can specify a file to open

 ⏱ Supports lazy loading via packer